Field Logistics for Serious Photographers

 • You want to come back with images that took real logistics to make — not what everyone else gets

-This is not
+This is not for you if you want

 • A photography workshop — we don’t teach technique, post-processing, or camera settings